You are currently viewing Direct Taxes and the Government

 a.
 Equitable distribution of wealth

-One of the responsibilities of democratic governments is to create an equitable society where the wealth gap is narrowed.
-One of the strategies used by most governments is the redistribution of wealth.
-Taxes are some of the instruments used to redistribute wealth in various countries.
+The responsibility of democratic governments is to create a fair society where the wealth gap is narrowed.
+One strategy used by most governments is the redistribution of wealth.
+Taxes are some instruments used to redistribute wealth in various countries.

 In most countries, direct taxes are progressive, and they present the governments with the best avenue for wealth redistribution.
 In the progressive nature of taxation, the higher the income, the higher the tax rates; hence, the wealthy pay more taxes.